barisbozkurt/auto-assess-melody-imitation/README.md

 # Automatic assessment for melodic pattern imitations

 This repository contains code for automatic assessment for melodic pattern imitations.
-Data used in the machine experiments is available here: [**MAST Rhythm Data Set**](https://zenodo.org/record/8007358) Please refer to the paper below for a detailed description of the tools, experiments and experiment results.
+Data used in the machine experiments is available here: [**MAST Melody Dataset**](https://zenodo.org/record/8007358) Please refer to the paper below for a detailed description of the tools, experiments and experiment results.

 ```latex
 @article{BozkurtBaysal2023,